AnandSingh87-prog/Delta-Demo/README.md

 # Delta-Demo
-This is just for practice for using github
+This is just for practice for using github.